 The Engine Room exhibitions are well laid out with some fun hands on activities, plus the centre still retains some of the old engines.
 You can even sound the fog horn.

 You can choose either to simply visit the Heritage Centre or pay extra for a guided tour.
 The tour is led by friendly and knowledgeable guides and covers the history of the lighthouse and the surrounding areas while you climb the tower and take in the view from the top.
 The climb may not be suitable for small kids or those that don't like twisting narrow steps.

 March 26 onwards: Sunday - Thursday 11:00- 17:00

 April to October: Sunday – Thursday 11:00 - 17:00

 WebsiteClick here to visit Lizard Lighthouse Heritage Centre's website.

 Yes, there is parking nearby.

 No, there are no baby changing facilities.

 Yes, there is an onsite restaurant and snacks are available.

-Lizard Lighthouse Heritage Centre has not told us if they are fully wheelchair friendly.
+No, Lizard Lighthouse Heritage Centre is not wheelchair friendly.